Ygohr/StudentsAndClasses-CSharp-Swagger/README.md

 - SQL

 ## -> How to
-The API have some methods that can be accessed with **Token Authorization** by the route Login.
+The API have some methods that can be accessed with **Token Authorization** by Login route.
 To do so, you'll need to provide a login information that matches in database.
 After getting the token, you need to authorize the access to methods by the button **"Authorize"** in the header of **SwaggerUI**, for example:
  **> Bearer TokenKey**
 The access **without token authorization is not possible.**